kubo/rust-oracle/README.md

 Rust way.
 Some parameters were removed and builder data types were added instead.
 Some types were moved to a submodule `sql_type`.

-Rust-oracle 0.4.x will include breaking changes about [query methods](https://github.com/kubo/rust-oracle/blob/master/docs/query-methods.md).
-The query methods with `as` may be renamed to and merged into methods without `as`.
-The `params` argument of `Connection.prepare` will be replaced with some kind of the builder pattern.

 ## Change Log

 See [ChangeLog.md](https://github.com/kubo/rust-oracle/blob/master/ChangeLog.md).